obl0nsky/blog/content/posts/ferrante.md

 $$\Delta(Q, B_j) := \frac{1}{N} \sum_{1 \leq i \leq N} |f_i(Q) - f_i(B_j)|$$

 which is the average difference in percentage for each of the top N token between the query text and a particular author's corpus.
-So if a particular used the word 'the' 4.5% of the time, and the query text used it 5.1% of the time, that would contribute 0.6% in the summation.
+So if a particular author used the word 'the' 4.5% of the time, and the query text used it 5.1% of the time, that would contribute 0.6% in the summation.

 There is a problem with this however.
-Word frequencies in languages tend to follow Zipf's law.
+Word frequencies in most languages tend to follow Zipf's law.
 This states that the frequency of a word in a language is inversely proportional to it's ranking when the words are ordered by frequency.
 So we would expect the most frequent word to be twice as common as the second most frequent word, and three times as common as the third most frequent word.
 The ramification of this is that the differences in frequencies for the more common words will likely contribute a larger amount to the total delta score.

-We therefore standardise the score for each token \\(t_i\\) such that it has a mean of 0 and standard deviation of 1 over each document.
+We therefore standardise the score such that for each token \\(t_i\\) such that it has a mean of 0 and standard deviation of 1 over all documents.
 We do this by calculating the frequency of a token in each corpus document \\(A_j\\).
 Then we take the mean and standard deviation of these frequencies - denote these as \\(\mu_i\\) and \\(\sigma_i\\), respectively.
 Finally, we define

 $$ z_i(B_j) := \frac{f_i(B_j) - \mu_j}{\sigma_j}$$